tjvantoll/articles/biometric/article.md

     <img src="ios-start2.png" style="height: 500px; border: 1px solid black;">
 </div>

-In this case though, you’re delegating the login process to your own enterprise auth mechanism, and as such, you can simply the current login code considerably.
+In this article’s example though, you’re delegating the login process to your own enterprise auth mechanism, and as such, you can simplify the current login code considerably.
 To do so, start by opening up your `app/login/login.component.html` file and replacing its contents with the following code.

 ``` XML
 <GridLayout>